CTO

 Rotate

-secret_keyand assess KMS for Grafana data;Alerts in Loki for traversal patterns;
+secret_keyand evaluate KMS for Grafana data;Alerts in Loki for traversal patterns;

-Assessment of installed plugins (remove what is not necessary) and review of data sources credentials.
+Assessment of installed plugins (remove what is not necessary) and review data sources credentials.

 References